yoasyo25/career-development-curriculum/module_four/cold_outreach_deliverable_guidelines.md

 * Company of Contact
   * "Allstate"

-* Person of contact and relevant postion
+* Person of contact and relevant position
   * "Joe Schneider, Senior Software Developer"

 * Date of contact